 PQQ is non-toxic and supplementation is well-tolerated by most people.

 PQQ comes in tablet or capsule form 10 mg, 20 mg and 30 mg.

 But you need to be aware of different forms of PQQ in the marketplace.

 There is only 1 form available that is produced naturally.
 And that is BioPQQ® by Mitsubishi Gas Chemical Company of Japan.
 This company makes PQQ through bacterial fermentation.
 BioPQQ is licensed to several supplement makers.

-Other forms are produced through a chemical synthesis, involving the use of fairly toxic compounds, and have unresolved safety issues.
+Other forms of PQQ are produced through a chemical synthesis, involving the use of fairly toxic compounds, and have unresolved safety issues.

 Nootropics Expert® Recommendation